Pickpockets can ruin your vacation in an instant

 Having your wallet and/or smart phone — or an entire bag or suitcase — stolen can ruin your vacation.
 You’ll have to find a way to obtain cash, replace your debit- and credit cards, worry about the passwords and other private information on your phone, and possibly obtain a new passport and other identification papers.

 As the saying goes, an ounce of prevention is worth a pound of cure.

 First line of defense: be alert.
 It can happen to you.

 In recent years, Amsterdam has seen a sharp increase in underage pickpockets, often operating in groups.

 Police has arrested groups of children as young as 9 — many of them from Romania.
 Authorities believe the kids are not acting on their own initiative.

 Salient detail: in the Netherlands children under the age of twelve cannot be prosecuted.

-Romanian pickpockets are so over-represented in Amsterdam that police officers from have been flown in from Romania to help patrol the streets during the 2014 King’s Day celebration.
+Romanian pickpockets are so over-represented in Amsterdam that police officers have been flown in from Romania to help patrol the streets during recent King’s Day celebrations.